MoinJulian/CatDat/README.md

 - Do not add non-properties to the list of properties.
 For example, "large" (as the opposite of "small") is not allowed.
 When a category should be registered as large, simply add "small" to its list of non-properties.
 As a rule of thumb, every registered property should be satisfied by the trivial category `1`.

+- In your pull request, provide proofs for the non-obvious new claims, in particular with regards to the properties of very special categories.

 - For every new feature, add a test.